defold/doc/docs/en/manuals/physics.md

 - Set the Group and Mask properties.

-- Make sure that the Group and Mask properties of the Collision Objects you want colliding with the tiles.
+- Make sure that the Group and Mask properties of the Collision Objects you want colliding with the tiles are set accordingly.

 ## Collision messages